 In the meantime, we’ve provided some basic information about the Arkansas home study for adoption below to help you get started.

-A home study is, more or less, an overview of a hopeful adoptive family’s life to determine their suitability to pursue adoption.
-It’s performed by a licensed social worker, who evaluates the family’s fitness to adopt as well as educates them and gathers information to help better match the parents with an adopted child.
+A home study is, more or less, a review of a hopeful adoptive family’s lifestyle, which determines their suitability for the adoption process.
+This investigation is performed by a licensed social worker, who evaluates the family’s fitness to adopt, educates them and gathers information to help better match the parents with an adopted child.

-An Arkansas adoption home study includes three facets:
+An Arkansas adoption home study includes three aspects:

 An in-home visit with all members of the prospective adoptive family